VladChat/luggage-scale/blog_src/content/posts/2025/10/trump-approval-slipping-among-latinos-but-democrats-haven-t-made-major-gains-han.md

 However, availability is limited, and cranking mechanisms add complexity.
 Mechanical models win on simplicity and durability, and they’re easy to hand to a relative or friend without explanation.

-For a broader look at trade-offs, visit <a href="https://www.luggage-scale.com/digital-vs-analog-luggage-scale">Digital vs. Analog Luggage Scale</a>.
+For a broader look at trade-offs, visit Digital vs. Analog Luggage Scale.

 ## Price, Value, and How to Avoid Overpaying